Cut-off phenomenon in the uniform plane Kac walk

 \subsubsection{Giant representations}

-Once the representation is giant, trivial considerations suffice to bound the character ratio.
-We take the integral contour on the line $\Re(z) = \omega \vee 1$ so as to avoid nearby poles of the integrand, and put in a sup bound for all but the first factor from the product, reserving the first factor to ensure convergence.
+Once the representation is giant, trivial considerations suffice to bound the character ratio. \begin{proof}[Proof of Proposition \ref{character_ratio_bound_proposition}] We take the integral contour on the line $\Re(z) = \omega \vee 1$ so as to avoid nearby poles of the integrand, and put in a sup bound for all but the first factor from the product, reserving the first factor to ensure convergence.
 This yields